Melo shoots Lakers to 3rd win in 4, 113-101 over Cavaliers

 - Oops!Something went wrong.Please try again later.

+LOS ANGELES (AP) Just a handful of games into their first NBA season as teammates, LeBron James and Carmelo Anthony sometimes already look like they've been playing together for their entire careers.

+These 19-year veterans still have plenty to give to each other and to the Los Angeles Lakers, who rolled to their first comfortable win of the season behind their veteran leaders.

-LOS ANGELES (AP) — LeBron James scored 26 points, Carmelo Anthony added 24 while hitting six 3-pointers, and the Los Angeles Lakers snapped the Cleveland Cavaliers' three-game winning streak with a 113-101 victory Friday night.
+James scored 26 points, Anthony added 24 while hitting six 3-pointers, and the Lakers snapped the Cleveland Cavaliers' three-game winning streak with a 113-101 victory Friday night.

 The Cavaliers' strong recent stretch of play ended with this effort against the Lakers.
 Cleveland had beaten three possible title contenders in its previous three games, going through Atlanta, Denver and the Clippers with impressive efforts from its young roster.

-Cleveland jumped to an 11-point lead in the first half before the Lakers finally got some defensive stops.
-Led by Dwight Howard and Avery Bradley.
-Los Angeles closed the first half on a 21-10 run to tie it.
+Cleveland jumped to an 11-point lead in the first half before the Lakers finally got some defensive stops led by Dwight Howard and Avery Bradley, who have emerged as their defensive lynchpins.

-The Lakers made another 15-3 run to close the third quarter with an 88-85 lead.

 TIP-INS